akilite/Ubuntu-18.04-Unattended-Install/README.md

 **GRAPHICS MODE**

-1) Download and install ISO Master from Ubuntu Software.
-Open ISO Master tool, this helps to reduce above steps (step-1 and step-2).
-Choose the original iso file and start editing
+1)Download and install ISO Master tool from Ubuntu Software.
+This tool helps to reduce above 1st two steps.
+2)Open ISO Master tool, choose the original iso file.
+It will be in top panel.
+Double click on it, files inside iso file will be display in bottom panel.
+3)Now start editing.

-2) Repeat Step-3 and Step-4
+4)Repeat Step-3 and Step-4

-3) Instead of Step-5, it's here
+5)Instead of Step-5, it's here
 	File --> Save as --> new-ubuntu.iso file <<Ubuntu-18.04-desktop-autoinstall-amd64.iso>>